Pahrump Valley’s Grossell eager to get back on wrestling mats

 “He’ll be at 145,” Rieger said.
 “Him and Isaak (Cruz) will decide who’s the number-one guy.
 And the other one might be as a 152-pounder.
 We’ll see.”

 There is also the possibility senior Tristan Maughan, who has been wrestling at 160, will drop to 152.
-Grossell is willing to let all of that play out.
+Grossell is willing to let all of that play out when he gets back on the mats.

 “I don’t know,” he admitted.
 “I think we’re going to have some people trying to move around and if not, then I’m just going to do what I have to do to get where I need to be.”